Electron BTE

 \[S = - L_{EE}^{-1} L_{ET}\]

-\[\mu = \frac{\sigma}{d}\]
+\[\mu = \frac{\sigma}{n}\]

-where \(d\) is the carriers’ doping concentration.
+where \(n\) is the carrier concentration.

 Solutions of the electron BTE